How to Make Honey Sticks (with Pictures)

 When I used to sell them, my honey sticks were 25 cents each.
 Another option that works well and makes it easier in regards to having change on hand – sell them 4 for $1.

-I have made and sold thousands of these – just a few hundred at a time.
+I have made and sold thousands of honey straws – just a few hundred at a time.
 It is a great way to market your honey as you are allowing people to have a small sample for a small price.

 Leave a Reply